revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-99. What is the minimum number of ZooKeeper services required in Hadoop 2.0 and Hadoop 1.0?
+99.What is the minimum number of ZooKeeper services required in Hadoop 2.0 and Hadoop 1.0?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)